lichray/container_incomplete/paper/incomplete.md

 ## Acknowledgments

-Thanks to the library implementers who helped refine the idea, run my crappy test code, and review the patches publicly and/or privately.
+Thanks to the library implementers who helped refine the idea, run my test code, and review the patches publicly and/or privately.

+Thanks to Jonathan Wakely, who helped review this paper.